top of page

 Scholarship Support:

-Doctors Club Inc.’s goal is to award scholarship support to select African American medical students in good academic standing who attend an Historically Black Medical School.
-The Scholarship is named for Charles S Thurston MD, a graduate of Meharry Medical School, and Marie P. Thurston PhD.
-The first scholarship awards are planned for 2026
+Doctors Club Inc.’s goal is to award scholarship support to medical students in good academic standing who attend an Historically Black Medical School.
+The Scholarship is named for Charles S. Thurston MD, a graduate of Meharry Medical School, and Marie P. Thurston PhD.
+The first scholarship award will be November 20, 2026.

 Crowd of Black Drs.jpg